 - PTSD is connected to the accident in question

 - The prognosis for the condition

 In some states, based on the opinion of the expert witness the jury would decide if the plaintiff suffers from PTSD or not.
 However, in few states, the expert can provide an ‘ultimate opinion’.
 The expert opinion would conclude if the plaintiff suffers from PTSD and is associated with the injury he sustained from the accident.

 If an employee suffers from PTSD as an after-effect of a workplace injury, the claim comes under workers’ compensation.
 Work-related PTSD is often reported in personnel like firefighters, EMTs, police officers, paramedics, health care workers and other first responders.

 Workers’ compensation benefits for PTSD depend on the type of employment and the state.
-For an employee to claim workers’ compensation benefits for PTSD, a licensed physician or psychologist should diagnose the condition as per the requirements of the Diagnostic and Statistical Manual of Mental Disorders.
+For an employee to claim workers’ compensation for post-traumatic stress disorder, a licensed physician or psychologist should diagnose the condition as per the requirements of the Diagnostic and Statistical Manual of Mental Disorders.

 In some states, TSD is covered under “mental/mental,” “mental-only” or “psychological” injuries of the workers’ compensation law.

 In 9 states including California and Oregon, Compensation is granted for PTSD even if the plaintiff does not suffer any physical injury.

 28 states including Texas, New Mexico and Utah offer only limited coverage to psychological injuries like post-traumatic stress disorder.
 The trauma should directly be linked to an unusual event related to the employment

 In 13 states like Alabama and Montana PTSD is not compensable under workers’ compensation and occupational disease laws.